 Attention FireStick Users: Read before you continue

-Your government and your ISP are probably constantly monitoring your streaming activities.
-You will likely get into serious legal trouble if you are caught streaming copyrighted videos on your FireStick.
+Your government and ISP are probably monitoring your streaming activities using your IP address 220.127.116.11 (exposed to all).
+You may get into serious legal trouble for streaming copyrighted videos on FireStick.

 Features of AllCast

 There are several ways to mirror content from your mobile device onto your FireStick, yet some features make AllCast stand out from the rest.
 Below are the notable features of the app:

 - The app lets you play audio files and videos and watch photos from your mobile device on the TV.

 - You can cast media files from the devices’ internal, external, and cloud storage, including Picasa, DropBox, Google+, and Google Drive.

 - It’s a free app with no subscription fees or plans.